adam-wozniak/website/_portfolios/2022-02-08-second-indie-video-game.md

 featured_image: /images/second-indie-video-game-release.png
 ---

 I’m currently in development on my second indie video game (and first PC game).
-My brother and I have teamed up from opposite sides of the world to take a shot at creating our first small video game together - from an idea my brother first envisioned 20 years ago.
+My brother and I have teamed up from opposite sides of the world to create our first small video game together - from an idea my brother first envisioned 20 years ago.

 The game is now available as a demo on Steam.
 Wishlist and play it [here](https://store.steampowered.com/app/1835040/Pangaroids/).